Here are the new rules for gatherings and indoor events in Ontario | News

 Here are the new rules for gatherings and indoor events in Ontario

-Ontario will move into the third and final step of its reopening plan next week and will expand gathering restrictions and indoor event rules.
+Ontario has entered the final step of its reopening plan and has relaxed some of the restrictions on indoor and outdoor gatherings.

-As of 12:01 am on July 16, outdoor and indoor social gatherings can take place, including events, religious services, entertainment spaces, and venues, with fewer restrictions.

-Outdoor social gatherings and organized public events will now permit up to 100 people, indoor gatherings and organized events are permitted with up to 25, and indoor meeting and event spaces are limited to 50% or 1,000 people with physical distancing.
+As of July 16, outdoor social gatherings and organized public events are now permitted for up to 100 people, while indoor gatherings and organized events are permitted for up to 25 people.
+Indoor meeting and event spaces are limited to 50% or 1,000 people with physical distancing.

-Wedding services, religious gatherings, and funeral services will now be allowed indoors with physical distancing.
+Wedding services, religious gatherings, and funeral services are allowed indoors with physical distancing.

-Concert venues and movie theatres will also allow up to 50% capacity indoors or a maximum of 1,000 people for seated events and up to 75% outdoors or a maximum of 5,000 people for unseated events.
+Concert venues and movie theatres now allow up to 50% capacity indoors or a maximum of 1,000 people for seated events, and up to 75% outdoors or a maximum of 5,000 people for unseated events.

 For outdoor seated events, up to 75% capacity is allowed or a maximum of 15,000 people depending on which number is less.